social-scraping-policy

 - XHS bare

 /explore/<id>404s — always use the share URL withxsec_token.
-Profile-page hrefs include the token; copy them whole. - XHS thumbnail 403 cross-origin — even when the URL is fresh, fetching it from a non-XHS origin (or without a Referer header) returns 403.
-The script sets
+Profile-page hrefs include the token; copy them whole. - XHS share URL still 404s server-side (observed 2026-05-07) — even with token + UA, anonymous fetches from Node/

 Referer: https://www.xiaohongshu.com/.
-If you need to download by hand, the same header makescurlwork. - XHS thumbnail expiry — signed timestamp in the path; valid for hours, not days.
-Always cache locally on add.
-If you spot a
+If you need to download by hand, the same header makescurlwork. - XHS DOM cover is webp, not jpeg — the first

 ?placeholder on/posts, the URL has rotted — re-add the post or copy a fresh share URL. - Date defaults to today — if extractor can't find a date (X always; XHS sometimes), the script writes today.
 Pass